intermine/im-docs/docs/get-started/tutorial/webapp.rst

 When the first search is executed after a webapp is released, the index is retrieved from the database, written to temp files and loaded into memory.
 This can take up to a minute.
 (Our release scripts include a command to run this search so that the index is ready.)

 The search box contains example identifiers to help your users know which types of search terms to use.
-To update the default value, set the `quicksearch.example.identifiers` property in the :doc:`web.properties </webapp/properties/web-properties` file>.
+To update the default value, set the `quicksearch.example.identifiers` property in the :doc:`web.properties </webapp/properties/web-properties>` file.
 Redeploy your webapp to see your changes.

 .. warning::